 12C.
 Spouses and de facto partners of members

-(1) A non-C member (the “nominator”) may nominate his or her spouse or de facto partner as a Category C member by giving notice to that effect to the Superannuation Board.
+(1) A non-C member (the nominator) may nominate his or her spouse or de facto partner as a Category C member by giving notice to that effect to the Superannuation Board.

 (2) However, a person cannot nominate his or her spouse or de facto partner if that person is already a member.